-If you are using VSD as part of your GemStone server distribution, VSD is already installed and ready to use.
+If you are using VSD as part of your GemStone server distribution, VSD is already installed and ready to use, and is on your machine search path.

 Installation of standalone VSD is simple.
 The following instructions use / as a path separator, although the process is the same on Windows.
+On the mac, VSD is provided as an Apple-notarized .dmg.